Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

+In the previous section regarding strictly local interactions, we defined locality via the factor graph.
+With the introduction of exponentially decaying interactions, this definition is no longer appropriate, because it is the strength of the interactions rather than their support which defines locality.
+We can still apply the irreducible path bounds from the previous section, but the degree of the factor graph is unbounded, and more care must be taken to correctly sum up the weights of all the potential paths.

-Let $G = (V, E)$ be a graph with finite degree $\Delta$.
-In this section, unlike in the previous sections, we will use the distance $\mathsf d(x,y)$ to refer to the geodesic distance provided by the underlying graph $G$. \begin{defn} We say a Hamiltonian $H$ is quasilocal if
+In this section, our setting will be qudits on the sites of a graph $G = (V, E)$ with finite degree $\Delta$.
+Unlike in the previous sections, we use the distance $\mathsf d(x,y)$ to refer to the geodesic distance provided by this underlying graph $G$.
+The volume of connected sets in this graph will then constrain the weights of edges on the factor graph.